 The original branch of the Rasa chain is still going strong, serving the vegetarian dishes from Kerala with which it broke the anglicised curry-house mould in 1997.
 Get stuck into the unusual dishes, such as the wonderful moru kachiathu – a turmeric-infused, sweet-sour runny yoghurt dish made with mango and green banana – or a simple rasa kayi: mixed veg in a full-flavoured gravy.

 Popular with students and aficionados of South Indian vegetarian cuisine, Sagar has gained renown for its keenly priced homely cooking – so much so that the owners now have four outposts across London.
 Unlike many cafés on King Street, this, the original branch, is an attractive, upmarket-looking place, furnished with blond wood fittings and a restrained display of Indian artefacts.

 Find great vegan restaurants in London

-An all-day organic café in Tower Hill, set across two floors and serving freshly prepared dishes in a cosy setting.
+An all-day café and bar in Tower Hill, set across two floors and serving freshly prepared, mostly-organic, dishes in a cosy setting.
 Plants and herbs fill the shelves, while the use of natural wood and comfy-looking leather seating gives it a homely feel.
 A garden should come in handy during the warmer months.
 Soups, salads, wraps and pastries are served alongside hot dishes at lunchtime.
 Evening dishes include cheese sharing platters and items such as seared beef skewers with mango and curry sauce.
 Drinks are served from a rustic wood-panelled bar, where cold press juices are prepared daily.